choudharydhaka/centos7-sftp/README.md

 # centos7-sftp
 This image has centos7 running OpenSSL Sftp server configured on port 22, you must supply a username, share directory and password in order to run this image.
+Note: Please use docker compose in windows machine.

 # Build
 Please use the script ``` build.sh``` to build the docker image